abhiram2510/abhiram2510/README.md

 </div>

 <img src="https://komarev.com/ghpvc/?username=abhiram2510&style=flat-square&color=blue" alt=""/>
-🔭 I’m currently working on Rest-API's and Testing <br>
+🔭 I’m currently working on Rest-API's and API Testing <br>
 🌱 I'm currently learning RestAPIs and Javascript<br>
 📫 How to reach me: abhirampatruni03@gmail.com<br>
 ⚡ The more you fear something, the more it will happen<br>